outfox/fennecs/www/docs/Streams/Stream.Job.md

 Scheduling Jobs has a certain overhead, so just splitting work across as many CPUs as possible sometimes slows down processing speeds.

-If you have Archetypes that contain only a few dozen entities, but these have truly huge workloads (such as, entire Physics Worlds stored as a Component for regular updating through a Query), then a hypothetical Chunk Size as low as 1 could reserve 1 Job / 1 Core per Entity.